 The table shows the CO2-emission per capita per country for selected countries.
 Using the population of the country, the total CO2 emission per country is calculated.
 The last column shows the % of the country on the yearly CO2 emission.

-For a list with all countries, please visit www.knoema.com
+For a list of all countries, please visit www.knoema.com

-The current debate in Germany with the youth movement Fridays for Future is demanding end coal subsidies and 100% renewable energy, as two of many demands.
+The current debate in Germany with the youth movement Fridays for Future demanding end coal subsidies and 100% renewable energy as two of many demands.

 I’m all for that, we need to live a sustainable life, but even if Germany is achieving these goals, it is just a small puzzle in the total picture.

-However, the real topic, the elephant in the room are two topics nobody is talking about:
+However, the actual topic, the elephant in the room are two topics nobody is talking about:

 Topic I: Overpopulation